 more »

 Nestled in the foothills of the Troodos Mountains, Lefkara feels like a living postcard of traditional Cyprus.
-On this Private Lefkara Tour, you’ll discover a village where every stone and every smile tells a story — a place where craftsmanship, culture, and nature blend in perfect harmony.
+On this Private Lefkara Cyprus Tour, you’ll discover a village where every stone and every smile tells a story — a place where craftsmanship, culture, and nature blend in perfect harmony.

-Lefkara is world-famous for its handmade lace and delicate silverwork, but there’s much more to uncover: olive groves older than history itself, mountain air scented with thyme, and a rhythm of life that still follows the seasons.
+Lefkara Cyprus is world-famous for its handmade lace and delicate silverwork, but there’s much more to uncover: olive groves older than history itself, mountain air scented with thyme, and a rhythm of life that still follows the seasons.

 You’ll taste pure, organic olive oil, stroll through narrow cobblestone lanes, and meet the village artisans who keep centuries-old traditions alive.
 From ancient trees to gentle donkeys, every encounter connects you with the authentic heart of Cyprus – personal, genuine, and unforgettable.